I am a freelance journalist who enjoys educating others about film and television history.

 Surprisingly, it also came in handy for American soldiers during the Vietnam War.
 When they were taken as prisoners of war and interrogated as to who their military leaders were, several of them responded, “Captain Video.”
 The interrogators believed them, which allowed the soldiers to escape torture and protect the identities of their real leaders.

 5. The First Couple to Share a Bed / 4.
 The First Pregnancy: Mary Kay and Johnny (1947-1950)

 Mary Kay and Johnny, which starred real-life married couple Johnny and Mary Kay Stearns, was the very first sitcom.
-It was performed live and ran for three years on Dumont, NBC, and CBS.
+It was performed live for a studio audience and ran for three years on Dumont, NBC, and CBS.
 Unfortunately, it was never recorded, so no footage has survived.

-Though The Cisco Kid (1950-1956) and The Marriage (1954) were the first shows produced in color from the first episodes on, the first demonstration of color television was a 1949 episode of the series Kukla, Fran and Ollie.
+Though The Cisco Kid (1950-1956) and The Marriage (1954) were the first shows produced in color from the first episodes on, the first demonstration of color television was a 1949 episode of the series Kukla, Fran and Ollie (1947-1957).

 At the time, the Federal Communications Commission was testing the RCA’s line-sequential color system.
 That same afternoon, the episode was performed live a second time for its regular black-and-white broadcast.
 Thankfully both versions have survived and are available on the DVD collection.